semji/reputationvip.github.io/_posts/2015-07-08-elasticsearch-is-coming.md

 To launch the docker cluster, first clone the repository in the folder of your choice, and go into it.

 I also require you to install [https://docs.docker.com/compose/]( *docker compose*), which is a good solution to build and run multi-container applications with Docker.
 The installation less than takes 2 minutes, and is really simple to use.
-Go here to install it : [https://docs.docker.com/compose/install/](https://docs.docker.com/compose/install/)
+Go here to install it: [https://docs.docker.com/compose/install/](https://docs.docker.com/compose/install/)

-Once installed *docker compose* on your system, go into the `docker` repository folder ; then, launch this command :
+Once installed *docker compose* on your system, go into the `docker` repository folder ; then, launch this command:

 `docker-compose build`

 This command will build the images of the containers.
-Once finished, just launch the cluster with the following command :
+Once finished, just launch the cluster with the following command:

 `docker-compose up`